 When played and tuned correctly, it can produce sounds ranging from quick and short to warm and thick tunes.

 It is usually used in orchestra to support and accentuate the rhythms played by the trumpets throughout the performance.

-Just like double bass, a bass drum is perhaps the biggest instrument in the orchestral percussion family that makes the softest sounds.
+A bass drum is perhaps the biggest instrument in the orchestral percussion family that can make loud and soft sounds.

 The built of this drum resembles that of a large snare drum minus the snare.
-Like snare drum, a bass drum is also an unturned instrument.
+Unlike a snare drum, a bass drum turned to its side and struck laterally.

 It is played by striking the drumheads with soft-headed sticks that usually have a covering of sheepskin or felt.